Despite virus, Pompeo in Israel to talk West Bank annexation

 JERUSALEM (AP) — U.S. Secretary of State Mike Pompeo was in Israel on Wednesday for meetings with Prime Minister Benjamin Netanyahu and his new governing partner for talks that were expected to address Israel’s plans to annex parts of the West Bank.

-Pompeo landed in Tel Aviv early in the morning and proceeded directly to Jerusalem, receiving an exemption from Israel’s mandatory two-week quarantine for arrivals due to the coronavirus outbreak.
+Pompeo landed in Tel Aviv early in the morning, donning a red, white and blue face mask, and proceeded directly to Jerusalem, receiving an exemption from Israel’s mandatory two-week quarantine for arrivals due to the coronavirus outbreak.
 His visit is the first to Israel by any foreign official since January, before the country largely shut its borders to halt the spread of the pandemic.

 Netanyahu and his new coalition partner, Blue and White party leader Benny Gantz, postponed the swearing-in of their government until Thursday to accommodate Pompeo’s visit.
+Pompeo is expected to also meet with Gantz and with his fellow retired military chief Gabi Ashkenazi, the new government’s incoming foreign minister.

+The visit comes amid an uptick in West Bank violence.
+The Palestinian health ministry said a 15-year-old was killed in confrontations with Israeli forces early on Wednesday in the southern West Bank.

+The teenager was hit in the head by a live round and four others were also wounded by live fire, the ministry said.
+There was no immediate comment from the Israeli military.
+The incident comes a day after an Israeli soldier was killed during a West Bank arrest raid when a rock thrown off a rooftop struck him in the head — the first military casualty in 2020.
+The military has embarked on a massive manhunt for the killer and said it has arrested 10 suspects so far.

 One of the key items on the agenda in Pompeo’s talks with Netanyahu and Gantz was Israel’s stated intention to annex parts of the West Bank — a move certain to enrage the Palestinians and much of the Arab world as well as many of Israel’s Western allies.